yofriendfromschool1/zeroroblox/README.md

   hit "0" to pull up the logger creation settings use the logger files/scripts how you want! these can be configured as QR codes or .PY files.
   WE DO NOT ENCOURAGE ANY ILLEGAL USE!

+  ⚠️NOTE!
+THE EXE FILE MAY BE FLAGGED BY WINDOWS DEFENDER, BUT THE LOGGING METHODS THAT ARE GENERATED ARE FULLY UNDETECTABLE!⚠️

 ### Dependencies